 - 10.20 Concerns have been raised regarding that the proposal would have an adverse impact on the residential amenity of Clough House, to the north west of the application site particularly as it is a single aspect dwelling house.
 It is understood that suggestions were put forward by residents to the developer during a public consultation exercise to reposition the road and plots 1-4 to achieve greater separation distances.
-However, officers are of the opinion that as the current proposal would achieve a separation distance of at least 30 metres between Clough House and the nearest proposed dwelling that there would be no adverse impact on residential amenity in this location. - 10.21 There is a separation distance of around 23 metres between the proposed apartment block and the bungalow found at Mitchell Farm to the south west of the site with intervening boundary landscape features.
-As such, officers consider that there would be no adverse impact on residential amenity in this location. - 10.22 Officers consider that all of the proposed dwelling houses, set behind driveways and/or front gardens have a good separation from one another.
-Amended plans have also secured a design where it is considered that the proposed orientation and location of the apartment block would not have any adverse impact on the neighbouring proposed residential dwelling units. - 10.23 Local Plan Policy LP24 (Design) does not specify a minimum size requirement (in sqm) or design for private outdoor amenity space for dwellings.
-An unusual garden shape is proposed for the dwelling house at plot 1 but officers recognise the need to facilitate the proposed parking requirements in this location.
-Nevertheless, it is considered that the rest of the dwelling houses would have reasonably size and shape gardens and the apartment block has sufficient private amenity space. - 10.24 The quality of the proposed residential accommodation is also a material planning consideration and a number of representations have raised this as an issue with the application.
+However, officers are of the opinion that as the current proposal would achieve a separation distance of at least 30 metres between Clough House and the nearest proposed dwelling that there would be no adverse impact on residential amenity in this location. - 10.21 There is a separation distance of around 29 metres between the proposed detached dwelling house and the bungalow found at Mitchell Farm to the south west of the site with intervening boundary landscape features.
+As such, officers consider that there would be no adverse impact on residential amenity in this location. - 10.22 Officers consider that all of the proposed dwelling houses, set behind driveways and/or front gardens have a good separation from one another. - 10.23 Local Plan Policy LP24 (Design) does not specify a minimum size requirement (in sqm) or design for private outdoor amenity space for dwellings.
+However, it is considered that all of the proposed dwelling houses would have reasonably size and shape gardens for amenity purposes. - 10.24 The quality of the proposed residential accommodation is also a material planning consideration and a number of representations have raised this as an issue with the application.
 Although the Government's Nationally Described Space Standards (NDSS) (March 2015, amended May 2016) are not adopted planning policy in Kirklees, they provide useful guidance which applicants are encouraged to meet and exceed.
 During the application, officers requested that all of the proposed dwellings accord with the NDSS.
 As a result the applicant provided amended plans to comply with these standards. - 10.25 Representations have raised concerns about dust, noise and disturbance associated with construction traffic.
 This matter would be addressed by a condition requiring the submission and approval of a Construction Management Plan and is therefore recommended.
 The necessary conditions-stage submission would need to sufficiently address the potential amenity impacts of construction work at this site, including cumulative amenity impacts should other nearby sites be developed at the same time.